jorisroovers/gitlint/README.md

 line-length=30

 [title-must-not-contain-word]
 # Comma-seperated list of words that should not occur in the title.
-Matching is case insensitive.
+Matching is case
-# It's fine if the keyword occurs as part of a larger word (so "WIPING" will not cause a violation,
+# insensitive.
+It's fine if the keyword occurs as part of a larger word (so "WIPING"
-# but "WIP: my title" will.
+# will not cause a violation, but "WIP: my title" will.
 words=wip,title

+[body-min-length]
+min-length=5

+[body-changed-file-mention]
+# List of files that need to be explicitly mentioned in the body when they are changed
+# This is useful for when developers often erroneously edit certain files or git submodules.
+# By specifying this rule, developers can only change the file when they explicitly reference
+# it in the commit message.
+files=gitlint/rules.py,README.md
 ```

 Alternatively, you can use one or more ```-c``` flags like so: